Gamified-Learning-Environment/Exper-Frontend/README.md

 Welcome to the **Frontend Repository** for the Gamified Learning Environment (GLE) project!
 This project aims to improve online education by combining interactive quizzes, gamification elements, and AI-powered personalization into an engaging and intuitive learning platform.

+## Frontend Overview
+The frontend for Exper is built primarily with Next.js.
+This is a modern React framework that enables server-side rendering, client-side rendering, and static site generation as needed (which will prove very useful).
+The hybrid approach this offers grants highly noticeable benefits to performance and enhance the user's experience.
+Furthermore, Next.js integrates well with various UI components that allow for the development of the system's gamification.
+Please see the project dissertation for greater details.

 ## 🌟 Project Objectives
 - Develope a **personalized learning platform** designed to engage students.
 - Provide an **intuitive, responsive frontend** that enhances the user experience.